Deer Park, Florida

 Deer Park is an unincorporated community in Osceola County, Florida, United States.

 It is located off US 192, south of the intersection with County Road 419.
 The community is part of the Orlando–Kissimmee Metropolitan Statistical Area.
 It is the location of the Kempfer Cattle ranch, Deseret Ranches of the Church of Jesus Christ of Latter-day Saints, and the Deer Park Forestry Site of the Florida Department of Agriculture and Consumer Services.

 History

 George W. Hopkins created settlements in Deer Park to house workers for his saw and planing mill at the Union Cypress Company he founded in Hopkins, Florida.
 In 1915, Hopkins with his son-in-law W. H. Kempfer founded the Kempfer Land and Cattle Co.
-The Kampfer family still operate the ranch on the south side of U.S. Route 192.
+The Kempfer family still operate the ranch on the south side of U.S. Route 192.
 The town itself decreased in size after the Union Cypress Company Railroad shut down in the early 1930s.

 Fort Taylor in Deer Park.
 Now part of the Kempfer Cattle ranch.